Follow this guide to set up a router with OpenWrt and connect to Mullvad VPN.

 Test your IP address

-Use https://am.i.mullvad.net/ to see which IP adress you are using.
+Use our Connection check to see which IP address you are using.
 It should be one of Mullvad's and not your own.

-Make sure that your clients that are using the router as a gateway that they renew their DHCP lease, so that they get the new DNS pushed to them.
+Make sure that your clients that are using the router as a gateway renew their DHCP lease, so that they get the new DNS pushed to them.

 Click on Network -> Firewall -> Port forwards